Coin cleaning: History

-Coin cleaning has no definitive start date as when any object looks dirty people are usually inclined to clean it.
-The cleaning of coins though can be traced as far back as the mid 1800s in the United States when it came to Half cents and large cents.
-These coins soon became popular with collectors after they were discontinued in 1857 due to the rising costs of copper.
-Cleansers were used on the cents to try and make the coins mint red again.
-Another early example involves the Philadelphia coin cabinet.
-In 1903, many coins in the collection that had once been in proof condition were now partly covered in a white coating.
+Coin cleaning in general has no definitive start date, as when any object looks dirty people are usually inclined to clean it.
+The practice of coin cleaning during the modern era dates to at least the mid 1800's in the United States.
+In 1857, half cents and large cents became popular with collectors after they were discontinued due to the rising costs of copper.
+During this time cleansers were used on these coins to try and make them appear mint red again.
+Another early recorded example involves the Philadelphia coin cabinet.
+In 1903, many coins in the collection that had once been in proof condition were now partly covered in a white unattractive coating.
 An investigation found that the coins in the cabinet (displayed in the Philadelphia Mint since 1838) had at some point been cleaned by an attendant using purchased metal polish, as the coins were "tarnished".
 The cabinet today resides in the Smithsonian.

 By the 1930s the motto "brilliant is best" was adopted by those in the coin collecting community.
 Coins that were toned were considered tarnished which caused collectors to brighten up their coins with things like abrasives.
 Penny boards were even made with instructions on how collectors should properly clean their coins by using a pencil eraser with a little bit of vinegar.
 The widespread practice of "improving" coins continued into the 1960s with advertisements on lotions and potions with the aim of making coins brilliant again.

 According to Q. David Bowers, collectors and coin dealers cleaned and dipped their coins then re-dipped them when the toning re-appeared as a result of these messages.
 Bowers estimated in 1960 that 90 to 95% of the Lincoln cents sold in the marketplace dated 1910 through the late 1920s were brilliant as a result of dipping.
-Coins that were cleaned also include the Indian Head cent, starting in the 1960s many now scarce dates were whizzed (see below) which later destroyed them of value.
-The widespread practice of coin cleaning lasted until the invention of certified and encapsulated grading in the early 1980s.
-When coins were finally viewed under the microscope and trained naked eye, the effects of treating coins were revealed to be less than ideal.
+Coins that were cleaned also include the Indian Head cent, starting in the 1960s many now scarce dates were whizzed which later destroyed them of value.

+The widespread practice of coin cleaning lasted until the invention of third-party grading and sealed coin slabs in the early 1980s.
+When submitted examples were finally viewed under the microscope and trained naked eye, the effects of treating coins were revealed to be less than ideal.
 Poorly cleaned coins are now labeled "Improperly Cleaned", which negatively affects their market value depending on severity.